jacekschae/shadow-cljs-tailwindcss/README.md

 ## Release

-To create a release artifact run `npm run release` which will createa a js and css assests.
+To create a release artifact run `npm run release` which will create a a js and css assests.

 ```
 npm run release